-Being consistent in redirecting your puppy from fingers to appropriate items will help him learn that fingers are not acceptable but that his rubber ball or chew toy is okay.
+Being consistent in redirecting your puppy from fingers to appropriate items will help them learn that fingers are not acceptable but that their rubber ball or chew toy is OK.

-Remember, if he does not go for the toy, walk away for a while.
+Remember, if they don’t go for the toy, walk away for a while.

 Puppies sometimes forget corrective behavior, so you might find yourself repeating these actions many times.
-However, with consistency and patience, he’ll eventually understand.
+However, with consistency and patience, they’ll eventually understand.

 “Be consistent” is probably the most vital nugget of advice I can give you.
-Give your puppy crystal-clear feedback so he can learn to do what you want him to do.
+Give your puppy crystal-clear feedback so they can learn to do what you want them to do.
 Then you’ll just have fun.